hayahas/taskmaster/README.md

 - Once the user log in he is navigated to the hom page where his nickname is displayed.
 - User can logout and log in using another account, or signup using another email.

+### Lab 37, 22/11/2023 :
+- User can add an task image while adding the task from his own device
+- If user chose the wrong image ; he can delete it while before saving and choosing another
+- In case saved user saved the image, it will be uploaded as file in S3 in aws
+- if no Image added no files will be uploaded on S3

 ## Screenshots: